allaoua-rico/Purples/README.md

-my name is BOUDRIOU Allaoua, i am a junior MERN stack developer and this is my portfolio.
+My name is BOUDRIOU Allaoua, i am a junior MERN stack developer and this is my portfolio.